 REGULATIONS GENERATE NEW OPPORTUNITIES

 New regulations can often spur adoption that creates benefits for clients.
-The latest example is PSD2, a new directive in the European Union.
-PSD2 requires banks to give access to payment account information to registered/authorized third-parties—including fintechs—offering payment services to consenting bank clients.
+The latest addition to PSD2, biometric requirements for e-commerce purchases emphasizes the need to adopt the Global Card Access app.
+PSD2 is a directive in the European Union that requires banks to provide payment account information to registered/authorized third parties - including fintechs who offer payment services to consenting bank clients.

 Banks have adhered to PSD2 obligations by using Application Programming Interfaces—or APIs—to provide access to client data, leading to an era of “open banking” where clients are empowered to seek new services and efficiencies.
 APIs work “behind the scenes” to aggregate data from multiple sources in a single place, making it easier to analyze and helping clients pivot toward new opportunities.

 THREE TYPES OF NEW SERVICES

 PSD2 introduces three new types of authorized/registered payment institutions.

 Account Information Service Provider (AISP)